 Fig. 7.
-Small amplitude periodic variation of DT Cam at Sector 19 (a small portion is plotted).
+Small amplitude periodic variation of DT Cam at Sector 19 (a small portion was plotted).
 The synthetic curve was computed using all the frequencies detected.
-Gray dots are for the original data, black dots represent the average of 5 successive observations, and the green line is the Fourier fit obtained by using all of the frequencies given in Table 6 for Sector 19.
-The color figure can be viewed online.
+Gray dots are for the original data, black dots represent the average of 5 successive observations, and green line is the Fourier fit obtained by using all of the frequencies given in Table 6 for Sector 19.